 2. The coffee brand Lavazza hails from Turin, Italy:

-Did you know Lavazza is a Turin based company founded by Luigi Lavazza.
+Did you know Lavazza is an Italian company founded by Luigi Lavazza in Turin.

 The company has been a trailblazer in coffee blending and roasting coffee since 1895!

 Lavazza still has 3 manufacturing plants including a Lavazza museum in Turin.
 In fact, Lavazza has been one of the pioneer companies and the first company in Italy to offer vacuum packaging as well.
 It even has two manufacturing plants in Southern India.

 Read next: Why you should visit Turin in Italy

 3. Italy sources coffee from top coffee producing nations: